OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/Arrays.rst

 Lets say we wanted to iterate over all values in an array of integers to print them all out.

-We could do this with a conter-controlled loop or a for-each loop.
+We could do this with a counter-controlled loop or a for-each loop.

 Counter-Controlled Loops Over Arrays